-"...Sonia Singh who changes Bratz dolls in a way that they look like more real kids. ...
-She removes seductive and coquettish make-up on the faces of those dolls and repaints a new and realistic faces.
+"Lastly, regarding to the question of whether non-gendered and non-sexualized toys, dolls in particular could be possible, I would like to mention an endeavor of an artist, Sonia Singh who changes Bratz dolls in a way that they look like more real kids.
+She makes second-hand fashion dolls re-usable; and while doing so, she totally changes them.
+(See the examples below) She removes seductive and coquettish make-up on the faces of those dolls and repaints a new and realistic faces.
 She also puts on non-sexualized clothes which are sewed or knit by her mother.
-As can be seen in the picture below, the after dolls seem much more
+As can be seen in the picture below, the after dolls seem much more "natural", "innocent", and non-sexualized, while the before one is hypersexaulised, too fancy and coquettish.